cryptoparty/handbook/src/chapter_00_introducing_cryptoparty/04_party_like_its_december_31st_1983.md

-Party like it's december 31st 1983
+Party like it's December 31st 1983
 ==================================

 ## What is CryptoParty?